 To do so requires opening a new outgoing firewall rule, which can only be performed by SSHing to the ESXi host itself.
 Once the SSH service has been started via the “Security Policy” section of the VMware client, log in and run the following command to generate a new firewall rule:

 cat <<EOF > /etc/vmware/firewall/papertrail.xml <ConfigRoot> <service id='1000'> <id>Papertrail</id> <rule> <direction>outbound</direction> <protocol>tcp</protocol> <porttype>dst</porttype> <port>XXXXX</port> </rule> <enabled>true</enabled> <required>false</required> </service> </ConfigRoot> EOF

 XXXXX is the port number shown under log destinations.

 Once that’s done, refresh the firewall configuration using:

 then configure remote syslog using:

-where HOST and XXXXX are the name and port number shown under log destinations.
+XXXXX are the name and port number shown under log destinations.

 Note that these new rules will not persist across a reboot unless they are applied via a vSphere Installation Bundle (VIB).
 A custom VIB can be created by following the instructions in this VMware Knowledge Base article.